-It’s said that the thought of public speaking is more terrifying than the fear of dying.
+It’s said that the thought of public speaking is more anxiety inducing than the fear of dying.

 Around eight years ago I was invited to my first major speaking engagement, to deliver the plenary keynote at a GP conference being held interstate.